UniMath/agda-unimath/src/commutative-algebra/binomial-theorem-commutative-rings.lagda.md

   where

   binomial-sum-one-element-Commutative-Ring :
-    (f : functional-tuple-Commutative-Ring A 1) →
+    (f : fin-sequence-Commutative-Ring A 1) →
     binomial-sum-Commutative-Ring A 0 f ＝
-    head-functional-tuple-Commutative-Ring A 0 f binomial-sum-one-element-Commutative-Ring =
+    head-fin-sequence-Commutative-Ring A 0 f binomial-sum-one-element-Commutative-Ring =
     binomial-sum-one-element-Ring (ring-Commutative-Ring A)

   binomial-sum-two-elements-Commutative-Ring :
-    (f : functional-tuple-Commutative-Ring A 2) →
+    (f : fin-sequence-Commutative-Ring A 2) →
     binomial-sum-Commutative-Ring A 1 f ＝
     add-Commutative-Ring A (f (zero-Fin 1)) (f (one-Fin 1)) binomial-sum-two-elements-Commutative-Ring =